 - Women in Ministry

 At the 2015 Biennial Mission Summit, participants engaged in dialogue around twenty-one topics which had surfaced from local churches, regional events, national agencies and seminaries, as well as feedback from previous Mission Summit Conversations.
 Review the Learnings from the 2015 Mission Summit and 2015 Mission Table here.
-[Include link to the page which will be transferred from the old site, per Anna’s notes in the Google Sheet – you can also see the second note under “Transformed by the Spirit page”, below, for a little more clarity (hopefully).]

 An online survey narrowed the wide range of topics to twenty-one and then 2015 Mission Table attendees (persons from every region, seminary and national agency) identified seven ABC priorities.
 The American Baptist Churches USA Board of General Ministries decided in 2017 to forego holding a Mission Table, to allow more time to focus upon our current set of priorities.
 The decision to engage the priorities that were identified at the last Mission Table in November 2015 was an affirmation by the Board of General Ministries Executive Committee and was supported by the Board of General Ministries, recognizing the energy undergirding these priorities.

-Work continues on the seven denominational priorities in a variety of different settings throughout American Baptist Churches USA.
+Work continued on the seven denominational priorities in a variety of different settings throughout American Baptist Churches USA.
 American Baptist Home Mission Societies and International Ministries are heavily involved in the ABC priorities.
 Local churches and regions are also actively pursuing the priorities.
 Associated Ministry Organizations, and the ABCUSA Office of the General Secretary, are committed to working with these priorities.